A.A.R.M.: Plot

-Jim Halpert (John Krasinski) convinces regional manager Dwight Schrute (Rainn Wilson) that he needs to choose someone to act as an Assistant to the Assistant to the Regional Manager (A.A.R.M.).
+Jim Halpert convinces regional manager Dwight Schrute that he needs to choose someone to act as an Assistant to the Assistant to the Regional Manager (A.A.R.M.).
 Jim designs several Dwight-oriented challenges as tryouts for the position, and it is inevitably found that Dwight is the most qualified.
-Angela Martin (Angela Kinsey) is forced to bring her child, Phillip, to work, after her daycare turns her child away.
+Angela Martin is forced to bring her child, Phillip, to work, after her daycare turns her child away.
 Dwight, upon overhearing that Phillip has been eating the type of paper which Dwight himself regards as the most flavorful, begins to think that Angela's son is his.
 To test this theory, Dwight offers the child either a check for one million dollars or a beet; Phillip picks the beet.
 Dwight tells Angela that he will marry her if the child is his, but she denies that this is the case.
 Dwight then confers with Jim, asking whether he should propose to Angela or his girlfriend Esther, whom he thinks is the more logical choice.
 Jim tells Dwight that he needs to put aside logic and follow his instincts.
 Dwight makes up his mind and proposes to Angela, who says yes.
 Angela reveals to Dwight that Phillip is his son, explaining that she lied about his parentage in order to test Dwight's feelings for her.

-Darryl Philbin (Craig Robinson) returns to Scranton, after quietly quitting a week ago to work full-time at Athlead, the sports marketing company that Jim founded.
+Darryl Philbin returns to Scranton, after quietly quitting a week ago to work full-time at Athlead, the sports marketing company that Jim founded.
 When the others spot him, they are upset that he left without saying goodbye and demand to spend some time with him before he leaves for good.
 They ultimately decide on one final dance together.
 Everyone has a fun time, and Darryl is glad he got to say a real goodbye.